Salad creations with cousin Amy Sabrina, 2010 (z’l)

 7 ingredients total

-1 jar crunchy peanut butter or crunchy unsalted almond butter (I use Trader Joe’s)
+1 jar crunchy unsalted almond butter (I use Trader Joe’s)

 Melt butter on stove and leave sit until last.

-Blend all ingredients together and stir in the butter at the end.
+Blend all ingredients together and stir in the butter or coconut oil at the end.
 Drop by teasponfuls onto cookie sheet and bake at 350 degrees for 5 minutes.
 I like less cooked cookies.
 If you like them more done, bake them for 7-10 minutes.

 Gluten-free Sesame Seed Candy Recipe